 11.)
 All offset air cleaners must be fastened to keep from spinning and jamming throttle open.

 12.)
 One (1) inch square tube side rail allowed.
 Must be mounted tight to door skin with rounded ends.

 13.)
 SST/WCIS Official decisions & scales are final.

 OVER COMPETITIVE RACE CARS:

 1.)
 The idea behind this division is to keep chassis and engines as stock as possible in order to hold expenses down.
 While the above rules offer a good outline, every item cannot be covered by a written rule.
 If you want to run anything not covered in the rules above, ask first.
-The officials and management reserve the right to adjust rules to make the class more competitive (50 lbs weight disadvantage after 2 wins, 25 lbs per additional win).
+The officials and management reserve the right to adjust rules to make the class more competitive (example: 50 lbs weight disadvantage after 2 wins, 25 lbs per additional win).
+A division with several winners and strong competition will be subject to WCIS Official decisions based on weight disadvantages.
 Teams with different home track rules may be assessed and penalized with a disadvantage to equal out competition as the division is developed.
 Be patient and have fun.